 Woman speaks out after being shot in attempted carjacking in Atlanta CVS parking lot

-Channel 2′s Michael Doudna spoke with a woman Monday on WSB Tonight at 11 p.m. who was shot in a CVS parking lot.
+Channel 2′s Michael Doudna spoke with a woman Monday on WSB Tonight at 11 p.m. who was shot in a CVS parking lot in southeast Atlanta.

 It happened Saturday morning.
 She was shot during an attempted carjacking.